Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-4.md

 Always add catch alls to patterns to make sure not to crash on unexpected input.

-Let\'s define a pattern that adds up two tuples with a pair of points.
+Let's define a pattern that adds up two tuples with a pair of points.

 ```hs
 addVectors :: (Num a) => (a, a) -> (a, a) -> (a, a)